cdepillabout/open-blog-posts/2022-01-10-why-purenix.md

 With a portion of the PureScript standard library available, writing a [proof-of-concept `.cabal` parser](https://github.com/cdepillabout/cabal2nixWithoutIFD) was straight-forward.
-This project currently only parses a small subset of the full `.cabal` file syntax, but this approach should be extendable to work with a full `.cabal` file.
+This project currently only parses a small subset of the full `.cabal` file syntax, but in theory this approach should be extendable to work with a full `.cabal` file.
 This project accomplishes the goal of parsing a `.cabal` file within Nix, without using IFD.
 This whole process ends up being quite similar to `poetry2nix`.

 I plan to write a blog post about `cabal2nixWithoutIFD` in the future, but if you're interested, checkout the